Dominican Republic–Taiwan relations

 Dominican Republic Foreign Minister Andrés Navarro and ROC President Tsai Ing-wen in Taiwan.

-Dominican Republic–Taiwan relations are the bilateral relations between the Dominican Republic and Taiwan, officially known as the Republic of China.
+Dominican Republic–Taiwan relations were the bilateral relations between the Dominican Republic and Taiwan, officially known as the Republic of China.
 The two countries maintained official relations from 1944 to 2018.
-At the time it broke relations, it was the largest economy amongst the 19 UN member states to have had fully recognized the Republic of China as the sole legitimate representative of all of China.
+At the time it broke relations, it was the largest economy amongst the then 19 UN member states to have had fully recognized the Republic of China as the sole legitimate representative of all of China.

 History

 On April 30, 2018, the Dominican Republic announced they were severing diplomatic relations with Taiwan and would establish relations with the People's Republic of China, recognizing Taiwan as an "inalienable part of Chinese territory".

 A 2020 survey suggested that 71% of Dominicans want to restore relations with Taiwan.
 Luis Abinader, who was later elected in the 2020 Dominican Republic general election, praised Taiwan for its success handling the coronavirus.